SLACK / PRODUCT DESIGN

 Well I learned a lot of specifics, but I still don't know which direction to go.

--There is still no one obvious direction from here.
-I needed some outside expert help to break the stalemate.
+There was still no obvious direction from here: I knew I needed some outside expert help to break the stalemate and gain some much needed perspective.

 Old: HMW